 At their best, tattoos are permanent body art that will be a source of great pride and happiness.
 At their worst they are anxiety inducing reminders of a poor decision.
 Luckily, getting a tattoo removed is easier than you might think.

 In this post, we’ll explore what tattoo removal involves and how you can get it done as quickly and efficiently as possible:

 Many people will ultimately avoid getting tattoos removed because it’s a painful procedure.
-The good news is that as the q-switched lasers become more advanced, it makes tattoo removal faster and more efficient.
+The good news is that as the Q-switched lasers become more advanced, it makes tattoo removal faster and more efficient.
 For you, that means less sessions needed to see results and an overall more comfortable experience.

-You will definitely experience some discomfort, but it’s difficulty to say how much as this is highly individual.
+You will definitely experience some discomfort, but it’s difficult to say how much as this is highly individual.
 In broad terms, the pain level can range from a feeling like having a rubber band snapped against your skin to being exposed to splutters of hot oil.
 Most people will be able to endure it just fine, without any issues.
 If you’ve already had a tattoo done without being in excruciating pain, then you should be absolutely fine.

-Knowledge is power
+Knowledge is Power

 The most important thing to keep in mind is to speak with your doctor or tattoo specialist prior to treatment.
 Understanding exactly what’s involved and having a plan in place will take away many of your concerns.
 Always get laser treatment at registered facilities and by qualified professionals.
 Also remember to take on board any advice that you are given regarding following through regular sessions and exercising the right after care to help you skin heal faster.